Austria in the Eurovision Song Contest 2003: Background

-The Austrian national broadcaster, Österreichischer Rundfunk (ORF), broadcasts the event within Austria and organises the selection process for the nation's entry.
-ORF confirmed their intentions to participate at the 2003 Eurovision Song Contest on 27 November 2002.
-From 1995 to 2000, ORF has held an internal selection to choose the artist and song to represent Austria at the contest.
-For the 2002 Eurovision Song Contest, the broadcaster had set up national finals with several artists to choose both the song and performer to compete at Eurovision for Austria.
-On 11 January 2003, the broadcaster announced that the Austrian entry for the 2003 contest would be selected through a national final.
+As part of its duties as participating broadcaster, ORF organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2003 contest on 27 November 2002.
+From 1995 to 2000, ORF has held an internal selection to choose the artist and song at the contest.
+For the 2002 contest, the broadcaster had set up national finals with several artists to choose both the song and performer.
+On 11 January 2003, the broadcaster announced that its entry for the 2003 contest would be selected through a national final.

 Before Eurovision

 Song.Null.Drei

-Song.Null.Drei (Song.Zero.Three) was the national final that selected Austria's entry for the Eurovision Song Contest 2003.
+Song.Null.Drei (Song.Zero.Three) was the national final organised by ORF to select its entry for the Eurovision Song Contest 2003.
 The competition took place on 14 March 2003 at the ORF Center in Vienna, hosted by Gabriela Dorschner and DJ Ötzi and broadcast on ORF eins.
 The first part of the national final was watched by 812,000 viewers in Austria with a market share of 33%, while the second part was watched by 733,000 viewers in Austria with a market share of 40%.